Peter G. Peterson Foundation

 ABOUT THE SUCCESSFUL CANDIDATE:

-The successful candidate will be a strategic and established communications leader with superior team management and relationship building skills, a systematic approach to developing and executing robust strategies, and a deep interest in fiscal and economic issues.
+The successful candidate will be a strategic communications leader with superior team management and relationship building skills, a systematic approach to developing and executing robust strategies, and a deep interest in fiscal and economic issues.

 You should have: